REALWorld Law

 Limited partnership

-Costs vary from £50,000 for a simple JV property-owning limited partnership, to between £100,000 and £250,000 for the use of a limited partnership as a full property fund investing on a portfolio basis, depending on the complexity of the documentation.
+The registration of a limited partnership with Companies House itself is subject to a GBP71 fee.
+However, the main costs involved relate to the negotiation of the limited partnership agreement, the setting up of various other entities (such as the general partner and the carried interest partner), together with the drafting of such other entities' constitutive documents.
+Costs vary from GBP50,000 for a simple JV property-owning limited partnership, to between GBP100,000 and GBP250,000 for the use of a limited partnership as a full property fund investing on a portfolio basis, depending on the complexity of the documentation.
 Set-up costs will commonly be paid from a first draw on investor commitments.

 Limited liability partnership